Timeframe: 2020 - 2024

 Within these pillars, the project delivers different types of practical support:

-• e-Learning: six modules on the I-CAN project will be made available through the INTERPOL Virtual Academy and the curricula of the Police Academies of the member countries.
+- e-Learning: six modules on the I-CAN project are available through the INTERPOL Virtual Academy and the curricula of the Police Academies of the member countries.

-• Analytical support: through the I-CAN Criminal Analysis File – which contains details of around 50,000 entities, companies and individuals – and more than 30 published analytical reports.
+- Analytical support: through the I-CAN Criminal Analysis File – which contains details of around 55,000 entities, companies and individuals – and more than 87 analytical reports.

 Project updates